utf-4096/enet6/README.md

 ### Is there a closer version to libenet with only IPv6 support?

 Yes!
 Check the ipv6 branch which was used for my IPv6 pull request to ENet

+### Why bump from ENet 1.x.y to ENet6 6.x.y?

+ENet has been in version 1.x.y for 15+ years, I'm catching up (jk).